-He has been a guest professor at the University of Pennsylvania (1993), the University of Bologna (1994), Beijing Normal University (2009) and held the post of Professor-in-Charge of the Intercollegiate Center for Classical Studies in Rome (2000-01).
-Frischer is a member of Phi Beta Kappa, a Fellow of the Michigan Society of Fellows, a Fellow and trustee of the American Academy in Rome, and he has won research fellowships from the American Council of Learned Societies (1981, 1996), and the Center for Advanced Study in the Visual Arts (1997).
-Over the course of his career, he has garnered over $7 million in research funding, including multiple grants from the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Loeb Classical Library Foundation, the National Endowment for the Humanities, and the National Science Foundation.
+He has been a guest professor at the University of Pennsylvania (1992), the University of Bologna (1993), and Beijing Normal University (2009).
+In 2001-2002 Frischer held the one-year post of Professor-in-Charge of the Intercollegiate Center for Classical Studies in Rome.
+He is a member of Phi Beta Kappa (inducted in 1970), a Fellow of the Michigan Society of Fellows (1971-1974), a Fellow (1974-76), a Resident (1996), and a Trustee (2009-2012) of the American Academy in Rome.
+He has also won research fellowships from the American Council of Learned Societies (1981-82, 1996-97), the Center for Advanced Study in the Visual Arts, (1997), and the Zukunftskolleg at the University of Konstanz (2010-11).

 From 1996 to 2003, he directed the excavations of Horace’s Villa (Licenza, Italy) sponsored by the American Academy in Rome, and from 1996 to 2004 he was founding director of the UCLA Cultural Virtual Reality Laboratory.
 The lab was one of the first in the world to use 3D computer modeling to reconstruct cultural heritage sites.
 In 2008 he founded the Virtual World Heritage Laboratory, which was at first based at the University of Virginia and then moved in 2013 to Indiana University, where it is still active today.